 While transportation agencies have great flexibility in developing public involvement plans, the following federal statutes, regulations, and executive orders provide general guidelines toward developing public involvement plans that work for all communities.
 These are arranged by topic.
-Several come from the federal transportation authorization acts mentioned above.
-Most of this information is an excerpt of the Appendix from the 2015 update of the US DOT's Public Involvement Techniques for Transportation Decision-making.
+Several

 Accessible Locations and Activities